Yeast Infections During Pregnancy | Complications of Untreated Infection

-While this infection can be quite annoying and uncomfortable, it is generally harmless and can be easily treated with antifungal medication.
-Still, it's important to treat this condition as early as possible to avoid transferring the infection to the baby during delivery.
+While a yeast infection can be quite annoying and uncomfortable (particularly during the third trimester of pregnancy), it is generally harmless and can be easily treated with antifungal medication.
+Still, it's important to treat this condition as early as possible.
+Because you want to avoid transferring the infection to the baby during labor and delivery.

-A yeast infection, also known as vaginal candidiasis, is a fungal infection that affects the woman's vulva and vagina.
+A vaginal yeast infection (vaginal candidasis) is a fungal infection that causes irritation and discharge of the vagina.
 Under normal circumstances, the vagina keeps a healthy balance of its pH (acid level) and the amount of yeast inside of it.
 This balance acts as a type of protection and helps kill off bad bacteria.
-When a yeast infection occurs, the levels of acid and yeast in the vagina become unbalanced and allows the yeast to overgrow, which causes uncomfortable symptoms.
+When a yeast infection occurs, the levels of acid and yeast in the vagina become unbalanced and allow the yeast to overgrow, which causes uncomfortable symptoms.

-The symptoms of a yeast infection can vary by how far progressed the infection is, but generally includes one or more of the following
+The symptoms of a yeast infection during pregnancy can vary by how far the infection has progressed.
+The first signs of a pregnancy yeast infection include one or more of the following:

 - An increased amount of discharge